-CICS startup and the VTAM session
+CICS startup and the z/OS Communications Server session

-In a VTAM network, the session between CICS and VTAM is started automatically if VTAM is started before CICS.
+In an SNA network, the session between CICS and the z/OS Communications Server for SNA is started automatically if the z/OS Communications Server is started before CICS.

-If VTAM is not active when you start CICS, you receive the following messages:
+If the z/OS Communications Server is not active when you start CICS, you receive the following messages:

-''' F vtamname,USERVAR,ID=generic-applid,VALUE=specific-applid +DFHSI1589D 'applid' VTAM is not currently active. +DFHSI1572 'applid' Unable to OPEN VTAM ACB - RC=xxxxxxxx, ACB CODE=yy. '''
+F vtamname,USERVAR,ID=generic-applid,VALUE=specific-applid +DFHSI1589D 'applid' VTAM is not currently active. +DFHSI1572 'applid' Unable to OPEN VTAM ACB - RC=xxxxxxx, ACB CODE=yy.

-Although the MODIFY NET, USERVAR command is only significant when you are running CICS with XRF, the USERVAR message occurs for both XRF=YES and XRF=NO CICS systems.
-If you receive messages DFHSI1589D and DFHSI1572, and if the CICS region is not initializing as an alternate CICS region, you can start the CICS-VTAM session manually when VTAM is eventually started, by means of the CEMT SET VTAM OPEN command from a supported MVS console or a non-VTAM terminal.
+If you receive messages DFHSI1589D and DFHSI1572, you can start the CICS-z/OS Communications Server session manually when the Communications Server is eventually started, by using the CEMT SET VTAM OPEN command from a supported MVS console or a non-SNA LU.

-If VTAM is active, but CICS still cannot open the VTAM ACB because VTAM does not recognize the CICS APPLID, you receive the following messages:
+If the z/OS Communications Server is active, but CICS still cannot open the SNA ACB because the Communications Server does not recognize the CICS APPLID, you receive the following messages:

-'''

-F vtamname, USERVAR, ID=generic-applid, VALUE=specific-applid +DFHSI1592I 'applid' CICS applid not (yet) active to VTAM. +DFHSI1572 'applid' Unable to OPEN VTAM ACB - RC=00000008, ACB CODE=5A.
+''' F vtamname,USERVAR,ID=generic-applid,VALUE=specific-applid +DFHSI1592I 'applid' CICS applid not (yet) active to VTAM. +DFHSI1572 'applid' Unable to OPEN VTAM ACB - RC=00000008, ACB CODE=5A. '''

-'''

 This could be caused by an error in the value of APPLID operand, in which case you must correct the error and restart CICS.
-For information about other causes and actions, see CICS Messages and Codes.
+For information about other causes and actions, see .